defdefred/Minimal-Debian/Terminal.md

 Once the right font selected, edit the `/etc/default/setup-console` file to make is persistent.

 If you are using a wide screen, you may want to split the terminal in two part verticaly with `tmux`.
 Install it with `apt install tmux`, start it and create a splitted second session with `Ctrl-B c` and `Ctrl+b %`.
-Jump to session using `Ctrl+B <arrow keys>` (keystrokes can be custoized in `.tmux.conf`).
+Jump to session using `Ctrl+B <arrow keys>` (keystrokes can be customized in `.tmux.conf`).

 ### Terminology